Ronaldo7-w/Ronaldo7-w/README.md

 ## Objective

 My journey in Computer Information Systems has led me to develop a passion for Cyber Security.
-My goal is to be a Cyber Security Engineer/Analyst, specifically aiming to be a Microsoft Azure Cloud Security Engineer/Analyst.
+My goal is to be a Cyber Security Engineer/Analyst, specifically aiming to be a Microsoft Cloud Security Engineer.

 ## Skills